 The MPNL and DPNL programs are competitive.
 Students come from diverse backgrounds and are a mix of experienced and aspiring professionals.
-Each year, there’s one intake (with applications due Feb.
-1), and we normally admit a total of 20 to 22 full-time students and eight to 10 part-time students, selecting them for their leadership abilities.
+Each year, there’s one intake (with applications due on January 15, 2023), and we normally admit a total of 20 to 22 full-time students and eight to 10 part-time students, selecting them for their leadership abilities.
 There are a number of awards and scholarships for which full-time applicants are automatically considered.

 For Summer 2023, for both the MPNL and DPNL programs, the application deadline is January 15, 2023.
 Carleton’s application portal opens on June 1, 2022, for these applications, and will remain open until April 1, 2023.
 Applications received after January 15, 2023, will be considered for admission and funding if space and funds remain.
 Full-time applications for the MPNL program will be automatically considered for university scholarships and awards.
 There’s no university award funding for the DPNL program.

 Carleton admission requirements are available in the Carleton University Calendar.
 Entry in the programs requires a bachelor’s degree, with an average of B+ or higher; please see Regulations for details.
 Experienced professionals may quality for Professional Entry admission; please see our Graduate Calendar page for details.